Vernon Jones: Georgia House of Representatives

-Jones was elected to the Georgia House of Representatives in 1992, representing District SH 071, succeeding Sidney Pope Jones Jr. Jones served from 1993 to 2001, during which time he was a member of the Appropriations Committee, the Insurance Committee, and the Health & Ecology Committee, as well as the Banking Committee, and a special Judiciary Committee.
+Jones was elected to the Georgia House of Representatives in 1992, representing Georgia's 71st House of Representatives district, succeeding Sidney Pope Jones Jr. Jones served from 1993 to 2001, during which time he was a member of the Appropriations Committee, the Insurance Committee, and the Health & Ecology Committee, as well as the Banking Committee, and a special Judiciary Committee.
 Jones also chaired the Chairman of the Health Professions Subcommittee.
 Among the proposals Jones sponsored or co-sponsored in the Georgia House was a bill to remove the Confederate battle flag emblem from Georgia State flag, and a bill that would have banned minors from purchasing music with explicit lyrics.
 Jones did not stand for reelection in 2000, instead running for DeKalb County CEO, and was succeeded in the Georgia House by Ron Sailor.

 DeKalb County CEO

 Jones was elected as chief executive officer of DeKalb County, Georgia, in 2000, winning 64% of the vote, and was re-elected in 2004 with 54% of the vote.
 Jones is the first African American to serve as CEO of the county.
 In April 2001, shortly after Jones became CEO, he voted, along with five other DeKalb County Commissioners, to offer life and health insurance benefits to the domestic partners of gay and unmarried County employees.
 DeKalb was the first county in Georgia to offer such benefits.
 During his administration, DeKalb County established the first local Homeland Security Office in 2001.
 He requested and received Congressional designation of Arabia Mountain as a National Heritage Area.
 Jones was also primarily responsible for creation of DeKalb County's first economic development department, which generated $4 billion in new investments.

 However, Jones's term as DeKalb County CEO was also known for controversies and accusations of improprieties.
 Shortly after taking office Jones went back on his campaign pledge to keep the homestead exemption sales tax in place.
 He was criticized for vetoing pay raises for police officers.
 In January 2005, the Georgia State Ethics Commission sanctioned Jones for campaign contribution limit violations in his 2004 reelection campaign.
 Under a Consent Order, Jones returned all excess contributions and personally paid a $7,500 civil penalty.
 Jones apologized and stated that changes in campaign finance laws between the initial election and the run-off election were the reason for his acceptance of nineteen improper campaign contributions.
 He was initially accused of illegally using campaign funds to promote the 2005 bond referendum, but the State Ethics Commission "found no reasonable grounds" for the complaint.